alazzi-az/laravel-bitmask/README.md

 }
 ```

-With this approach, the `toArray` method in `EnumBitmaskHandler` can utilize the `toMaskKey` method to generate a more
-descriptive and meaningful array representation of the current mask.
+With this approach, the `toArray` method in `EnumBitmaskHandler` can utilize the `toMaskKey` method to generate a more descriptive and meaningful array representation of the current mask.

 ---

-## Here Extra Bitmask Class Methods
+### 6. Additional Bitmask Class Methods

----

 #### **1. Exposing BitmaskConverter Methods**